Cyfrin/ctf/README.md

 3. Create a challenge contract

-You'll need to add the following functions:
+You'll need to pass the following to the Challenge constructor:

+- `attribute()` - This is the attribute that will be shown on the NFT.
+- `description()` - This is the description that will be shown on the NFT.
+- `imageUri()` - This is the image that will be shown on the NFT.

+Then, finally, you'll have to add this function:
 - `solveChallenge()` - This is the *optional* function that will be called when a user solves the challenge.
 The more important part, is that you need something to call `_updateAndRewardSolver()` which will update the user's NFT with the challenge they solved.
-- `attribute()` - This is the attribute that will be shown on the NFT.
-- `description()` - This is the description that will be shown on the NFT.
-- `specialImage()` - This is the image that will be shown on the NFT.
-There is a base NFT that will be used if this is left blank.

 ```javascript
 // SPDX-License-Identifier: MIT